jebaird/jebaird.github.com/_posts/2013-07-02-creating-a-custom-scrollbar-with-scrolljs.md

 	alert('i can scroll');
 }
 ```
  And that's it.
-Checkout the code and tests for more documentation and exsmaples.
+Checkout the code and tests for more documentation and examples.